bitcraze/crazyflie-clients-python/docs/installation/install.md

 title: Installation Instructions
 page_id: install
 ---
-# Prerequisites installation
+# Prerequisites

+There are a few things to sort out on your machine before you can install the client.
+Please see the appropriate section depending on your environment.

-## Debian
+## Debian/Ubuntu

 For <  Ubuntu 20.04 you will need to check first if which version your python is on and if you have 'python3' on your system.

 From a fresh Ubuntu 20.04 system, running the client form source requires git, pip and a lib for the Qt GUI.

 ```
 sudo apt install git python3-pip libxcb-xinerama0